Avestar Capital LLC Takes Position in Y-mAbs Therapeutics, Inc. (NASDAQ:YMAB)

-Avestar Capital LLC bought a new stake in shares of Y-mAbs Therapeutics, Inc. (NASDAQ:YMAB – Free Report) during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund bought 10,000 shares of the company’s stock, valued at approximately $68,000.
+Avestar Capital LLC acquired a new stake in Y-mAbs Therapeutics, Inc. (NASDAQ:YMAB – Free Report) during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor acquired 10,000 shares of the company’s stock, valued at approximately $68,000.

-Several other large investors have also recently modified their holdings of YMAB.
-Rice Hall James & Associates LLC increased its position in shares of Y-mAbs Therapeutics by 7.1% during the 1st quarter.
-Rice Hall James & Associates LLC now owns 90,375 shares of the company’s stock valued at $1,074,000 after purchasing an additional 5,980 shares during the last quarter.
-Swiss National Bank lifted its stake in shares of Y-mAbs Therapeutics by 8.2% during the 1st quarter.
-Swiss National Bank now owns 62,000 shares of the company’s stock worth $737,000 after purchasing an additional 4,700 shares during the last quarter.
-JPMorgan Chase & Co. lifted its stake in shares of Y-mAbs Therapeutics by 12.6% during the 1st quarter.
-JPMorgan Chase & Co. now owns 42,322 shares of the company’s stock worth $503,000 after purchasing an additional 4,752 shares during the last quarter.
-MetLife Investment Management LLC lifted its stake in shares of Y-mAbs Therapeutics by 54.2% during the 1st quarter.
-MetLife Investment Management LLC now owns 20,683 shares of the company’s stock worth $246,000 after purchasing an additional 7,268 shares during the last quarter.
-Finally, BlackRock Inc. lifted its stake in shares of Y-mAbs Therapeutics by 6.4% during the 1st quarter.
-BlackRock Inc. now owns 2,945,094 shares of the company’s stock worth $34,986,000 after purchasing an additional 177,734 shares during the last quarter.
-Institutional investors own 45.45% of the company’s stock.
+A number of other hedge funds have also modified their holdings of the company.
+Victory Capital Management Inc. acquired a new position in shares of Y-mAbs Therapeutics in the second quarter valued at about $619,000.
+Rice Hall James & Associates LLC increased its holdings in shares of Y-mAbs Therapeutics by 4.0% in the second quarter.
+Rice Hall James & Associates LLC now owns 93,022 shares of the company’s stock valued at $632,000 after purchasing an additional 3,542 shares during the period.
+Exchange Traded Concepts LLC acquired a new position in shares of Y-mAbs Therapeutics in the second quarter valued at about $110,000.
+Denali Advisors LLC increased its holdings in shares of Y-mAbs Therapeutics by 934.9% in the second quarter.
+Denali Advisors LLC now owns 85,900 shares of the company’s stock valued at $583,000 after purchasing an additional 77,600 shares during the period.
+Finally, JPMorgan Chase & Co. increased its holdings in shares of Y-mAbs Therapeutics by 498.0% in the first quarter.
+JPMorgan Chase & Co. now owns 195,435 shares of the company’s stock valued at $979,000 after purchasing an additional 162,752 shares during the period.
+45.45% of the stock is owned by institutional investors and hedge funds.

 Y-mAbs Therapeutics Stock Performance